CodeYourFuture/Module-JS3/katas-tdd/roman-numerals/pseudo-old-roman.md

 Finally, we return the result string containing the old Roman numeral representation of the original number.

-describe('Old Roman Numerals Conversion', () => {
+function testConvertToOldRoman() {
+    // Test case 1: Convert 4 to "IIII"
+    let result = convertToOldRoman(4);
+    assert.strictEqual(result, 'IIII');

+    // Test case 2: Convert 9 to "VIIII"
+    result = convertToOldRoman(9);
+    assert.strictEqual(result, 'VIIII');

+    // Test case 3: Convert 10 to "X"
+    result = convertToOldRoman(10);
+    assert.strictEqual(result, 'X');

+    // Test case 4: Convert 40 to "XXXX"
+    result = convertToOldRoman(40);
+    assert.strictEqual(result, 'XXXX');

-  // Test cases here...
+    // Add more test cases as needed
-});

-The it function is used to define an individual test case within the test suite.
-It takes a description of the test case as the first argument.
-Inside the test case, we call the convertToOldRoman function with the Arabic number 4 and store the result in the result variable.
-Then, we use the assert.strictEqual function to compare the result variable with the expected output 'IIII'.
-If the result matches the expected output, the test case passes.
-Otherwise, it fails and provides an error message.
-You'll notice another test case defined in a similar manner to cover converting the Arabic number 9 to the Roman numeral 'VIIII'.
-By running the test suite, you can validate whether the convertToOldRoman function behaves as expected and correctly converts Arabic numbers to old Roman numerals.
-Remember to install a testing framework like Mocha or Jest and run the test file using the appropriate command to execute the test cases and verify.
+}

+// Call the test function
+testConvertToOldRoman();

+This pseudo code demonstrates a JavaScript function testConvertToOldRoman() that contains multiple test cases.
+Each test case calls the convertToOldRoman function with a specific input and uses assert.strictEqual() to compare the result with the expected output.
+Finally, the testConvertToOldRoman() function is invoked to run the tests.